-As far as the eye can see, nothing.
-As in, absolutely nothing, no infinite stretch of darkness, white, or anything.
+As far as the eye can see, nothing; as in, absolutely nothing.
+There is no infinite stretch of darkness, white light, or anything.
 It was… nothing.
-It’s hard to describe, you’d think with sensory deprivation, akin to closing your eyes in a dark, silent room, your brain would overlay “darkness” as a placeholder.
+It’s hard to describe, you’d think with sensory deprivation, akin to closing your eyes in a dark room that your brain would overlay darkness as a placeholder.
 I wasn’t even getting that.

 What do I remember?

 I can remember everything.
-Every moment of my life, with perfect clarity.
-No, wait… Some of the details are fuzzy… Regardless, this is NOT something I could do before.
-I can even remember…
+Every last moment of my life, with perfect clarity.
+This is not something I could do before.
+Indeed, I can even remember…

-One moment I was using the restroom and the next, I was instantly in space.
-I remember the 10 following seconds of consciousness before I was “here.”
-10 seconds of silence, pain, and confusion.
-I can gather that there must have been a hull breach in the section of Aurora Station I was in at the time.
+One moment I was using the restroom and in the next I was instantly in space.
+I remember the ten following seconds of consciousness before I was here.
+Ten seconds of silence, pain, and confusion.
+I can gather that there must’ve been a hull breach in the section of Aurora Station I was in at the time.
 What could have caused it?
-Not a clue.
+I have no clue.

-So, I’m dead.
-But not.
-I can’t honestly say I was expecting an “afterlife” to exist, but boy was I wrong.
+So, I’m dead, but I’m not dead.
+I can’t honestly say I was expecting an afterlife to exist, but boy was I wrong.
 It’s not exactly pleasant but not entirely terrible either.
-In fact, it’s sort of… cozy?
-By the way, isn’t emptiness supposed to, you know, drive people insane?
+In fact, it’s sort of…cozy?
+Isn’t emptiness supposed to, you know, drive people insane?
 I don’t feel insane, but I wouldn’t if I was, would I?
-Eh, water under the bridge I say.
-I’ll just settle in—
+Eh, water under the bridge I say; I’ll just settle in—

 And suddenly there’s a stone wall right in front of me.

-As emotions rush through my mind, I try to get my bearings and look at my surroundings.
-Stone all around and a chunk of quartz?
-More specifically, the stone is beige with streaks of red and the crystal is an opaque reddish-brown.
-My now-robust memory gives me a hand and I can identify the surrounding rock with certainty as rhyolite, a volcanic stone often found near caldera volcanoes.
-I’m not so sure about the crystal though, it looks somewhat like Cherry Quartz but I’m not positive.
-It actually consists of two large conjoined crystals with 11 smaller crystals haphazardly clustered together, the crystals are full of unidentifiable impurities and coated in a layer of dust.
-All-in-all, the formation has a beautiful and natural appearance.
+It consists of two large conjoined crystals with eleven smaller crystals haphazardly clustered together, the crystals are full of unidentifiable impurities and coated in a layer of dust further giving the formation a beautiful and natural appearance.
 The cluster of ‘Cherry Quartz’ sits in a jagged, hollow cavity surrounded by and embedded in the aforementioned rhyolite stone.
-Of course, having no sense of scale to go by, I’ve no clue how big the quartz cluster or the room I’ve found myself in is.
+Having no sense of scale to go by, I’ve no clue how big the quartz cluster or the room I’ve found myself in are.

 Where am I?
-Yes, obviously I’m in this subterranean cavity, but, where am I?
-I can see my surroundings but not myself.
-I can’t even feel myself.
+Yes, I’m obviously in this subterranean cavity, but, where am I really?
+I can see my surroundings yet not myself.
+I can’t even feel my body.

 But I can feel something.

-I can tell that I’m “feeling” the stone, but it’s not really so simple.
-For starters, it’s unfair of me to call it “feeling,” instead, it’s more of an abstract “sense.”
+I can tell that I’m ‘feeling’ the stone, but it’s not really so simple.
+For starters, it’s unfair of me to call it “feeling,” instead, it’s more of an abstract ‘sense.’
 Sort of like taste, touch, and smell all rolled up into one sense.
-And how is it that I know it’s the stone that I’m sensing?
+And how is it that I know it’s stone I’m sensing and not something else?
 Again, I have no clue, I just know.
-I know it as well as a parched person knows they’re thirsty.
-Actually, I can also sense the air.
-Mind you, I couldn’t tell you what its composition is, not knowing the associated “flavors” of certain elements, but I can tell it’s air and I can sense where it is.
+I know it as well as a parched man knows he’s thirsty.

 I can’t taste it.

-That is to say, I physically cannot taste it, which is not the same thing as saying that it is tasteless.
+That is to say, I physically cannot taste it, which is not the same as saying it is tasteless.

-This hollow cavity is perfectly sealed… With no apparent light sources and no shadows… Yet I can see… This, of course, should not be possible.
+This hollow cavity is perfectly sealed, with no apparent light sources and no shadows.
+Yet paradoxically, I can see, despite being aware of its darkness.
+This of course shouldn’t be possible.
 Though neither should everything else that’s happened so far.

-In life, and I say that because I’m not sure if I can call what I’m experiencing right now as ‘life,’ I wasn’t claustrophobic, which was handy considering I lived in spaceborne habitats most of the time.
-Even so, I’m oddly at ease being completely sealed in a stone “room.”
+In life, and I say that because I’m not sure if I can call what I’m experiencing right now as ‘life,’ I wasn’t claustrophobic.
+This was handy considering I lived in spaceborne habitats most of the time.
+Even so, I’m oddly at ease being completely sealed in a stone room.
 Remember what I said earlier about intuitively knowing that the stone is what I was tasting?
-It’s like that now, I’m at ease in this cavity and it feels somehow correct.
+It’s like that now, I’m at ease in this cavity, and it feels somehow correct.

 Since there’s nothing better for me to be doing right now, I suppose I’ll just look around and taste everything in sight.